ESO Summer Research Programme

 Soetkin Janssens (Katholieke Universiteit Leuven, Belgium)

-Project F: Recovering the mass of the circumstellar nebula around a massive star at the end of its evolution
+Project F: The fingerprints of mass-loss in the nebula around a massive star near the end of its evolution

 Zofia Kaczmarek (University of Warsaw, Poland)